Andre601/blog/docs/posts/in-defense-of-spigotmc.md

     I do NOT intent to create yet another fight here, but rather want to put some light on who Kangarko really is and what shady/illegal tactics he actually uses.

 ## Foreword and context
-Yesterday was something happening.
+Yesterday (20th December 2020) was something happening.
 The former Spigot Member Kangarko has been banned for the continued breaking of the forum rules, most noticably advertising in places like plugin updates.
 Instead of banning him after the first few rule-breaks was the Spigot-Team forgiving and gave him multiple chances till now.

 Kangarko now send a mail towards multiple people, claiming that Spigot is now "dead" and that they would pretty much act like a dictatorship now, banning people if they do things like selling their resources on other sites.

-@md_5 [made a post debunking those blatant claims][post] and (yet again) defending SpigotMC and the team from people that believe a developer's claims without second thoughts.
+@md_5 [made a post debunking those blatant claims][^1] and (yet again) defending SpigotMC and the team from people that believe a developer's claims without second thoughts.

 Kangarko is mostly known for his ChatControl Plus plugin alongside other plugins.
 He also made online courses which are hated and loved by various people (I hate them tbh).
 But this is only the surface of who he really is.
 Behind this facade is he constantly abusing various things to his advantage in the hope of earning money.